Kimsabraham/pro-portfolio-GT/README.md

-# HW 02 Professional Portfolio
+# Updated Professional Portfolio

 ## Description

-For this homework we were tasked to create our professional portfolio, using the html and css knowledge.
-Their were many challengs to this project but the main one was getting your layout the way you wanted.
-I soon learned the limitations of flexbox and found myself studing grids as well.
-This project show cases both styles in my layout.
+This week we had to show case our new portfolio that included projects and past assignments, it also had to include a resume and links to our github and linkedin.

 URL: https://kimsabraham.github.io/pro-portfolio-GT/
 Github Repo: https://github.com/Kimsabraham/pro-portfolio-GT

 ### Output